chomnr/simpleblog/README.md

 just from `#first-timers-only`.
 But contributions from anyone is welcomed.

 ## Getting started
-Install Postgres on your local machine and or server.<br>
+Install PostgresSQL or pgAdmin on your local machine or server.<br>
 Create an account on SendGrid.<br>
-Enter SendGrid key & Postgres credentials in the appsettings.json.
+Enter SendGrid key & Postgres credentials in the appsettings.json.<br>
-Then follow the migrations directions.
+Then proceed to the Migrations section.

 ## External Requirements
 The only external requirements that are needed is `PostgreSQL` & `SendGrid`.